alfords/courses-kaggle-house-prices/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:969061c67f
 ## Get the data with Pandas

-When the Titanic sank, 1502 of the 2224 passengers and crew were killed.
-One of the main reasons for this high level of casualties was the lack of lifeboats on this self-proclaimed "unsinkable" ship.
+For many the dream of owning a home doesn't include searching for the perfect basement ceiling height or the proximity to an east-west railroad.
+However, the 79 explanatory variables describing (almost) every aspect of residential homes used in the Kaggle House Price Competition show that there is much more that influences price negotiations than the number of bedrooms or a white-picket fence.

-Those that have seen the movie know that some individuals were more likely to survive the sinking (lucky Rose) than others (poor Jack).
-In this course, you will learn how to apply machine learning techniques to predict a passenger's chance of surviving using Python.
+In this course, you will learn how to apply machine learning techniques to predict the final price of each home using Python.

+"The potential for creative feature engineering provides a rich opportunity for fun and learning.
+This dataset lends itself to advanced regression techniques like random forests and gradient boosting with the popular XGBoost library.
+We encourage Kagglers to create benchmark code and tutorials on Kernels for community learning.
+Top kernels will be awarded swag prizes at the competition close."

 Let's start with loading in the training and testing set into your Python environment.
 You will use the training set to build your model, and the test set to validate it.
 The data is stored on the web as csv files; their URLs are already available as character strings in the sample code.
 You can load this data with the read_csv() method from the Pandas library.

 *** =instructions